Amazon to bring fantasy game 'Warhammer 40,000' onto screens | Entertainment

 Amazon to bring fantasy game 'Warhammer 40,000' onto screens

+Games Workshop said that it would also grant merchandising rights to Amazon, and the U.S. company would start developing the project, including holding preliminary discussions with writers.
+Media reports on Friday said actor Henry Cavill could star in the new project and be involved as executive producer, a day after he confirmed he would not return as "Superman" in the DC universe and following his exit as "Geralt of Rivia" on Netflix's "The Witcher", which also spans a book-to-game universe.

-Amazon.com will bring popular fantasy game "Warhammer 40,000" to film and television screens, after the tech giant's content unit reached an agreement with Games Workshop Group, the British game developer said on Friday.
-The deal, whose financial details were not disclosed in Games Workshop's statement, underscores Amazon's push to capitalise on a streaming boom and take on rivals including HBO Max and Netflix.
+Amazon.com is seeking to bring popular fantasy game "Warhammer 40,000" to life after agreeing in principle to produce film and television content with British developer Games Workshop.
+The deal, whose commercial terms were not disclosed in the British company's statement, underscores Amazon's push to capitalise on a streaming boom and take on rivals including HBO Max and Netflix as audiences clamour for new shows and movies.

-Amazon.com will bring popular fantasy game "Warhammer 40,000" to film and television screens, after the tech giant's content unit reached an agreement with Games Workshop Group, the British game developer said on Friday.
+Amazon did not immediately respond to a request for comment.
+"There are no numbers at this stage and this will take some time to come to screen.
+Nonetheless this is major news as it could deliver material royalties (for Games Workshop) as well as expand the reach of Warhammer," Peel Hunts analysts said, calling Amazon "an ideal partner".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)